joannecheng/joannecheng.github.io/_posts/2025-10-28-a-rant-about-technical-documentation.markdown

 Whenever I write documentation, I try to imagine a frazzled employee who needs to juggle project meetings, PR reviews, mentoring, deadlines, all on top of regular programming tasks (me, essentially).
-I choose concise, direct language because often times, the reader needs to get something done quickly so they can cross off the other things on their endless todo task.
+I choose concise, direct language because often times, the reader needs to get something done quickly so they can cross off the other things on their endless todo list.

 When writing documentation, a little empathy for readers goes a long way.